-The price war has accelerated subscriber growth but also reduced the average revenue per user (ARPU) and quality of service (QoS).
-The network operators started raising their tariffs again and are trying to find ways of generating additional revenue streams.
-3G and 4G mobile broadband services as well as mobile money transfer and m-banking services are at the forefront of this development in a country where less than 20% of the population currently has internet access or holds a traditional bank account.
+Competition encouraged a price war which accelerated subscriber growth but also reduced ARPU for operators, as well as quality of service.
+The network operators compensated by raising tariffs and have looked to mobile data to generate additional revenue streams.
+Mobile broadband via 3G and LTE as well as mobile money transfer and m-banking services are at the forefront of this development.
+This has been helped by low fixed-line voice and internet penetration, and by the fact that only a fifth of the population have a traditional bank account.

-Smile Communications contracts Ericsson for managed services; Vodafone Uganda expands LTE as part of national coverage program; Ericsson deploys its Converged Wallet platform for MTN Uganda; seventh network launches amidst consolidation in the crowded mobile sector; opportunities grow for MVNOs and tower outsourcing companies; Africell completes acquisition of Orange Uganda; LTE infrastructure expanding; mobile accounting for more than 95% of internet connections; growth returns to the market after wave of SIM card de-registrations; continuing strong growth in the number of mobile money transactions; regulator reports on QoS assessments; report update includes operator data to Q2 2015, regulator’s market data to December 2014, recent market developments.
+Vodafone Uganda signs up 100,000 subscribers in its first seven months of operating; Smile Communications contracts Ericsson for managed services; Vodafone Uganda expands LTE as part of national coverage program; Ericsson deploys its Converged Wallet platform for MTN Uganda; seventh network launches amidst consolidation in the crowded mobile sector; opportunities grow for MVNOs and tower outsourcing companies; Africell completes acquisition of Orange Uganda; LTE infrastructure expanding; SIM card registration deadline again extended; continuing strong growth in the number of mobile money transactions; regulator reports on QoS assessments; report update includes the regulator’s market data to March 2015, operator data to Q3 2015, recent market developments.

 Companies mentioned in this report: